The following drug information is obtained from various newswires, published

 medical journal articles, and medical conference presentations.

-Adverse effects associated with the use of Tecentriq in patients with metastatic non-small cell lung cancer may include, but are not limited to, the following:
+Adverse effects associated with the use of Tecentriq in combination with paclitaxel protein-bound for triple negative breast cancer may include, but are not limited to, the following:

 Mechanism of Action

 Tecentriq (atezolizumab) is a monoclonal antibody designed to bind with a protein called PD-L1.
 Tecentriq is designed to bind to PD-L1 expressed on tumor cells and tumor-infiltrating immune cells, blocking its interactions with both PD-1 and B7.1 receptors.
 By inhibiting PD-L1, Tecentriq may enable the re-activation of T cells.
 Tecentriq may also affect normal cells.